Get insider access

 See our review

-You can find a couple of budget-friendly LG models that offer good value against the competition, even if it isn't what they focus on.
-If you're looking for a good low-cost option, the LG 27GP850-B is a decent choice; you can also find it at other retailers labeled as the 27GP83B-B, and both models perform the same.
+You can find a couple of budget-friendly LG models that offer good value against the competition, especially for gaming.
+If you're looking for a low-cost option, the LG 27GP850-B is a decent choice; you can also find it at other retailers as the 27GP83B-B, and both models perform the same.
 The biggest trade-off versus the LG 27GR83Q-B is that it has a lower refresh rate, and it doesn't have HDMI 2.1 bandwidth either, which is what you have to expect for a low-cost display.

 See our review